matrix-org/matrix.org/content/docs/advanced/account_migration/_index.md

 that in End-to-End Encrypted rooms, our new account does not yet have the keys to decrypt the historical messages.
-Clients with support for End-to-End Encryption usually also allow to export and import encryption keys.
+Clients with support for End-to-End Encryption usually also allow to export and import encryption keys, and some migration tools may also support doing this automatically.
-Simply export your old account's keys and import them to your new account, and messages should become legible!
+Simply export your old account's keys and import them to your new account, and messages should become readable once more!

 Depending on the approach you took to migrate, the direct messages might not appear as such in your new account.